Legal Education Outside the Classroom

 Through our in-house clinics and externships as well as our pro bono opportunities, Carolina Law students are able to learn through the practical application of the law.
 Hands-on experiences like these that impact the lives of people can be life-changing for both student and client.

-Carolina Law is fortunate to have nine in-house clinics where students can work directly with clients on a wide range of legal problems from handling litigation, transactional and policy matters from start to finish.
+Carolina Law is fortunate to have 10 in-house clinics where students can work directly with clients on a wide range of legal problems from handling litigation, transactional and policy matters from start to finish.
 All nine of our in-house clinics are staffed by a full-time faculty member.
 Our externship program also provides students with five different programs to earn credit by working at one of 125 different sites covering over 20 different practice areas.

 In compliance with American Bar Association Standard 303, all J.D. students must complete one or more experiential courses totaling at least six credit hours.
 Participating in a clinic or externship fulfills this requirement.